 “A 2019 report published by the Electoral Integrity Project, an independent project based out of Harvard University, found that U.S. elections from July 2012 through December 2018 rated “lower than any other long-established democracies and affluent societies.”
 Each country in the index was given a score out of 100 based on assessments of the quality of each of its elections – including categories such as electoral laws, voter registration and voting process – one month after polls closed.”

-In 2016, Colorado ranked # 10 in terms of perceived election integrity (Arizona and Wisconsin are last and second to last), according to the Electoral Integrity Project, i
+In 2016, Colorado ranked # 10 in terms of perceived election integrity (Arizona and Wisconsin are last and second to last), according to the Electoral Integrity Project.

 According to Boulder County Officials, Boulder has one of the most secure election processes in the Country.
-According to Poll Watchers, however, there are vulnerabilities that need to be secured.
+According to Poll Watchers, however, many vulnerabilities that need to be addressed.

 “Colorado is an affirmation voting state.”
 This election philosophy means “don’t turn any potential voters away.”
-Election judges are trained to issue a ballots a ballot to any potential voter, even those without proper identification.
+Election judges are trained to issue a ballot to any potential voter, even those without proper identification.
 It also means that later on, the burden of proof as to whether or not a voter’s cast ballot is legal, can be certified, and therefore can be counted rests on the state rather than putting the responsibility on the voter.
-While election judges can issue challenge forms, in EJ training the process for what form to use, how to use it etc. was not covered.
+While election judges can issue challenge forms, during training for Election Judges, the process for what form to use, how to use it etc. was not covered.
 Raising concerns about a voter’s eligibility and the use of challenge forms by election judges is discouraged.

 Poll Watchers are prohibited from calling into question those people who show no eligibility to vote.

 Complexity AND Corruption